koki-sonnenburg/ddueruem/README.md

 # ddueruem
-A wrapper for the BDD library BuDDy and CUDD.
+A wrapper for the BDD libraries BuDDy and CUDD.

 ### Requirements
 * `make`